My Quiet Kitchen

 Instructions

-• In a small sauce pan combine the vinegars, water, salt, and sugar, and cook over medium-high heat until boiling.
-Stir to dissolve the sugar and salt.
-Pour the brine into the jar so that it covers the vegetables and almost reaches the top of the jar.
+• Pour the hot brine into the jar so that it covers the vegetables and almost reaches the top of the jar.
 Let it cool down for a few minutes, then screw on the lid.
-Once the jar has cooled to room temperature, transfer it to the refrigerator.
-The quick pickles can be eaten anytime but taste best after at least one day in the refrigerator.
+Once the jar has cooled to room temperature, place in the refrigerator.
+Your quick pickles can be eaten anytime but taste best after at least one day in the refrigerator.

 Notes